prabha-yalla/AP_ImageSearch/README.md

 - Proxy layer appends the API Key to the request and forwards it the AP Content API.

-- Proxy layer forwards the AP Content API response to Angular Client.
+- Proxy layer get the image url from AP Content API and send the response to Angular Client.

-- Angular client parses the json response and displays the images.
+- Angular client parses the JSON response and displays the images.

 - Since image request also requires API Key to be appended, they are routed via Proxy Layer.